 Seafarers UK works closely with many organisations and projects involved in providing services to fishermen in need and their communities.
 Learn more about some of the grants we give out to support this area of need by using our grants search tool.

-With your support, we believe we can do more to help our beneficiary organisations support seafarers and their families.Make a donation
+With your support, we believe we can do more to help our beneficiary organisations support fishermen and their families.Make a donation